 I looked ahead, and found the answer right in front of me.

 I am an adventure.
 The wonder of being alive fills my being.
 There is no space for fear or reliance on old comforts.
-I am timeless.
-I am invincible.
+I can do all things through Christ who strengthens me (Philippians 4:13 NKJV).
 Tweet

 Then, I thought of my life.